Steaxy/automated_ticket_attribution/README.md

 Project implements a small automation pipeline that simulates automatic classification of IT helpdesk tickets based on an IT Service Catalog.

-The goal is to:
+## Features / Pipeline overview

-- Fetch raw helpdesk requests.
+- Fetch helpdesk requests from the webhook endpoint using API key + secret.
-- Fetch the Service Catalog.
+- Fetch the Service Catalog (YAML) from a remote URL.
+- Batch requests to the LLM (configurable batch size, default 30).
-- Use an LLM to classify tickets into `request_category`, `request_type`, and `sla`.
+- Let the LLM fill `request_category`, `request_type`, `sla_unit`, `sla_value` based on the Service Catalog.
-- Export the final dataset to an Excel report.
+- Generate a sorted Excel report with basic formatting.
-- Send the report via email.
+- Send the report via SMTP to the configured recipient, including a link to the codebase.
-- **PS**.
-Don’t fetch data or call the LLM if there are any unsent reports; resend all unsent reports instead.
+- Track sent reports in a SQLite database and resend any unsent reports from the `output/` directory before calling the Helpdesk API or the LLM.
+- Log all key steps via Python `logging` and provide a simple terminal progress indicator (spinner).
+- Covered by unit tests (pytest) and static checks (ruff, mypy).

 ---
 ## Assumptions and open questions

-In a real production setup I would clarify a few points about the Service Catalog:
+This project makes a few pragmatic assumptions about the Service Catalog and LLM behavior.
+For a detailed discussion (including Jira vs Zoom classification, idempotency, error handling, and security considerations), see [`DESIGN_NOTES.md`](DESIGN_NOTES.md).

+In short:

-- Whether `SaaS Platform Access (Jira/Salesforce)` is meant to be **generic for all core SaaS tools** or strictly for Jira/Salesforce only.
+- `SaaS Platform Access (Jira/Salesforce)` is treated as specific to Jira and Salesforce, not as a generic bucket for all SaaS tools.
-- How we want to classify incidents for other SaaS products like Zoom, Slack, etc.:
-  - Should they reuse the same SaaS request type and SLA?
-  - Or should they fall under a more generic `Other Software Issue` until the catalog is extended?
-- Who owns the Service Catalog and how new applications (e.g. Zoom) are added with their own request types and SLAs.

-For this technical task I assumed:
+- Jira/Salesforce incidents (including outages like "Jira is down") are mapped to `Software & Licensing / SaaS Platform Access (Jira/Salesforce)` with the catalog SLA (8 hours).
-- For the "Zoom not working" request, the long description says "Camera isn't detected in Zoom".
-  I treat this as an endpoint/device/configuration issue (camera/drivers/permissions), not as a SaaS availability or access problem.
-Since Zoom is not explicitly mentioned in the Service Catalog and the issue is about the local camera rather than Zoom being down or access provisioning, I classify it as `Software & Licensing / Other Software Issue` with the corresponding SLA (24 hours).
+- Zoom is not present in the Service Catalog.
+For the "Zoom not working" request, the long description says "Camera isn't detected in Zoom".
+I treat this as an endpoint/device/configuration issue (camera/drivers/permissions) rather than a SaaS availability or access problem, so it is classified as `Software & Licensing / Other Software Issue` with SLA 24 hours.
 ---
 ## Tech Stack

 - Python 3.10
+- Google Gemini 2.5 Pro (LLM for classification)
+- Clean Architecture (domain / application / infrastructure / entrypoint)

 ---
-## Project Structure
+## Structure

 ```text
 automated_ticket_attribution/